-- an officer of the Group; - an employee of the Group (whether full time, part time or casual, regardless of whether they are permanent, part time, fixed-term or temporary); - a contractor, consultant, supplier, service provider (or their employee or subcontractor); - an individual who is an associate (as set out in Division 2 of Part 1.2 of the Corporations Act 2001 (Cth)); or - a relative, spouse or dependent of any of the above persons.
+- An officer of the Group; - An employee of the Group (whether full time, part time or casual, regardless of whether they are permanent, part time, fixed-term or temporary); - A contractor, consultant, supplier, service provider (or their employee or subcontractor); - An individual who is an associate (as set out in Division 2 of Part 1.2 of the Corporations Act 2001 (Cth) (Corporations Act)); or - A relative, dependent, spouse or partner of any individual referred to above.

-2.2 When should I report?
+4.2 When should I report?